Nuclear is getting smaller … and it’s opening up some big opportunities for the industry.

-These plug-and-play reactors will be small enough to transport by truck and could help solve energy challenges in a number of areas, ranging from remote commercial or residential locations to military bases.
+These compact reactors will be small enough to transport by truck and could help solve energy challenges in a number of areas, ranging from remote commercial or residential locations to military bases.

 Microreactors are not defined by their fuel form or coolant.
 Instead, they have three main features:

-3.Self-regulating: Simple and responsive design concepts will allow microreactors to self-regulate.
+- Self-adjusting: Simple and responsive design concepts will allow microreactors to self-adjust.
 They won’t require a large number of specialized operators and would utilize passive safety systems that prevent any potential for overheating or reactor meltdown.

 Microreactor designs vary, but most would be able to produce 1-20 megawatts of thermal energy that could be used directly as heat or converted to electric power.
 They can be used to generate clean and reliable electricity for commercial use or for non-electric applications such as district heating, water desalination and hydrogen fuel production.